Western Sydney International Airport: Flight paths

 After an extensive community backlash and as a measure to retain her seat of Macquarie, Liberal Louise Markus and the Coalition government announced a scrapping of the Blaxland merge point.
 The final EIS, released on 15 September 2016, revealed that the flight paths, although remaining the same, were marked as 'indicative only'.
 A consistent message portrayed to the public since then is that the flight paths are unknown, will not be released, noise impacts will not be assessed nor community consultation undertaken until after construction of the airport.
 Markus lost her seat at that election, with a swing against her of 9.2 percent, the first time that Macquarie had not been a 'bellwether' seat.

-Initial development
+In June 2023 the proposed flight paths were released with an interactive online map displaying the predicted noise impacts.
+Noise insulation grants will be available for some residents.

+Construction

 The airport will be built in phases, with the initial construction phase building a smaller airport with a single runway.
 The cost of the initial development was estimated at A$2.4 billion (as of 2012) and would generate 4,000 jobs.
-The government plans the initial phase would be complete and operational by 2025.
+The government planned the initial phase would be complete and operational by 2025, though this was later delayed to 2026.

 Sydney Airport Corporation, the operator of Kingsford Smith Airport, was given the right of first refusal to build and operate any second airport in an agreement reached with the Government when Kingsford Smith Airport was sold in 2002.
 Sydney Airport declined the offer to build and operate the airport on 2 May 2017.

-The airport will not have a night-time curfew, unlike Kingsford Smith Airport.